Study and work abroad guide

-- if studying abroad, speak with staff in the appropriate student services at the host institution
+- If studying abroad, speak with student services staff at your host institution.

-- get involved with your local community (student societies/activities at your host institution or workplace; volunteering; your faith community in the area etc.)
+- Get involved with your local community (for example, student societies or activities at your host institution or workplace, volunteering or your faith community in the area).

 Before you return to the UK